cybozu-go/sabakan/docs/api.md

-`datacenter=<datacenter>`  | The data center name where the machine is in `rack=<rack>`              | The rack number where the machine is in `role=<role>`              | The role of the machine `index-in-rack=<rack>`     | The unique index number of the machine.
-It is not relevant with the physical location `product=<product>`        | The product name of the machine(e.g. `R630`) `ipv4=<ip address>`        | IPv4 address
+`datacenter=<datacenter>`  | The data center name where the machine is in `rack=<rack>`              | The rack number where the machine is in `role=<role>`              | The role of the machine `product=<product>`        | The product name of the machine(e.g. `R630`) `ipv4=<ip address>`        | IPv4 address
 `ipv6=<ip address>`        | IPv6 address